About

+I am a dedicated special education teacher.
+I am licensed in Teaching Moderate Disabilities (PK-12), ELA (5-12) and also have an ESL license due to my dedication to supporting former and current English Language Learners.
+I recently completed an M.Ed in Teaching Special Education at Regis College.
+I also graduated summa cum laude from Regis College with a B.A in Secondary Education and English and a minor in Writing.
 I have exhibited immense dedication to my content area (ELA), through seeking further publication and growth.
 I was nominated to represent Regis College at the Intercollegiate Poetry Festival sponsored by Mass Poetry, and have been published for my writing and photography.
-I have also received the Mary C. Bryan Award for my writing at Regis College, and have experience editing as well as preserving writing.
+I have also received the Mary C. Bryan Award for my writing at Regis College, and have experience editing and preserving writing.
+I motivate my students through meeting them where they are at academically, behaviorally, and socially, as well as show them the power their words have (and to use them for good)!♡

 “Oscar Wilde once stated, ‘To live is the rarest thing in the world.
 Most people exist, that is all.’
 I knew from a young age that I aspired to have a positive impact on others.
 Whether from becoming an English special educator or through attaining publication for my creative writing, I want to leave a long-lasting, positive impression and mark on the world.